Overview

-The Alliances Coconut Industry Development for the Caribbean emerged from an European Union funded intra-ACP program and the Caribbean Regional Indicative Programme (CRIP).
+The Alliances Coconut Industry Development, Expansion and Enhanced Support for the Caribbean emerged from an European Union funded intra-ACP program and the Caribbean Regional Indicative Programme (CRIP).

 This project targeted the improvement of income and employment opportunities, food security, and overall competitiveness of the Caribbean coconut industry.